 Can we just eat now please?

-In case you haven’t noticed, reading, especially long form content on anything but a blog, has become the exception.
+In case you haven’t noticed, reading, especially long-form content on anything but a blog, has become the exception.
 Today, lots of words get in the way because people just want to “get it” (your message or value) more quickly.
-The result is that if you want your content to get noticed, consumed and hopeful acted on, it’s time to break your content down into smaller pieces.
+The result is that if you want your content to get noticed, consumed and hopefully acted on, it’s time to break your content down into smaller pieces.
 By doing this you won’t be asking too much of your audience to learn what you have to say or share.

 Full disclosure—this strategy is designed to help with the “awareness” function at the top of your sales funnel.
 More in-depth, longer form content should be targeted and created to accommodate the “consideration” stage of a buying cycle.